 Your dentist will complete a thorough examination of your teeth in order to properly evaluate their condition.
-Once he has determined that dentures are necessary, he will choose the best type of dentures for you.
+Once they have determined that dentures are necessary, they will choose the best type of dentures for you.

 Full dentures are the most common type of artificial teeth, but there are three more types for you to choose from: partial dentures, flexible partials, and dental-supported dentures.
 The type is usually selected for each patient based on their needs and age.